nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_questionnaireResponse.md

   </tr>
 </table>

-The `Encounter` within which the `questionnaireResponse` was authored.
+The `Encounter` within which the `QuestionnaireResponse` was authored.

 ### authored ###